MaggieDaisy/Cocktails_and_Dreams/README.md

 - [**FAVPNG**](https://favpng.com/png_view/cocktail-cocktail-juice-margarita-drawing-png/Csp3tQ3K) - a database of free transparent PNG Images

 > Code

-- Code inspiration for ....  borrowed from - [** Responsive **](https ?????)
+- Code inspiration for whole project borrowed from 'Task Manager' Walkthrough Mini Project CI
+- Credit - jQuery code snippet for each component/feature used during development borrowed from [**Materialize CSS Initialization**](https://materializecss.com/)
+- Credit - vanilla JavaScript code snippet for Materialize CSS Initialization for form validation borrowed from 'Task Manager' Walkthrough Mini Project CI

 # 10. Acknowledgments

-- Inspiration for this project was the walkthrouh mini project "Task Manager"
+- Inspiration for this project was the walkthrough mini project "Task Manager" created by CI
 - I would like to thank:
     - Code Institute tutors for creating inspiring content for the course and support during learning process,
-    - Slack Community for being available and helpful every single time when needed,
+    - Slack Community, students and leaders, for being available and helpful every single time when needed,
+    - Tim for tip and advice how to use URLs input in this project
-    - especially students and leaders like Edd for constructive zoom session about how to approach MS3,
+    - Edd for constructive zoom session about how to approach MS3 and advice about returning categories
-    - and Harry for discussing issues about database and planning project
+    - especially to Harry for discussing issues about database and planning project, as well help with solving small errors and general support
     - and last but not least my mentor Sandeep Aggarwal for his guidance, patience, and effort during the development process